justincpresley/ndn-python-svs/README.md

 ### Branches

-* [master](https://github.com/justincpresley/ndn-python-svs) : Does not preserve cache between runs
+* [master](https://github.com/justincpresley/ndn-python-svs) : The Default Protocol Only, no other features from other branches

 * [preserve](https://github.com/justincpresley/ndn-python-svs/tree/preserve) : Does preserve cache via database `~/.ndn/svspy` between runs

+* [share](https://github.com/justincpresley/ndn-python-svs/tree/share) : Able to cache other node's messages in case one goes down

 ## License and Authors